chchurcher/fprog-game_theory/docs/fourEachGame.md

 ## Conclusion

 The **Pessimistic (PartOfOthers 0.2, 0.8)** strategy has the lowest mean outcome, but the highest minimal outcome.
-Therefor it can be said that low cooperation is a save conservative strategy for loosing money.
+Therefor it can be said that low cooperation is a save conservative strategy with small probability of loosing money.
 On the other hand it also has a low probability of winning money.
-Highly cooperative strategies as **AllIn** can have bad outcome but do perform in the long run better.
+Highly cooperative strategies as **AllIn** can have bad outcome but do perform im most cases better.

 [Back to Main Documentation](/README.md)